 Under current UK anti-money laundering regulations, most UK trusts (including non-taxable trusts) as well as some non-UK trusts are required to register with the Trust Registration Service (TRS) by 1 September 2022.
 Fortunately for the charity sector, these regulations contain an exemption for most charitable trusts.

-In April 2019 HMT published a consultation document on 5 AMLD proposing that all express trusts (which includes all charitable trusts set up by will or by trust deed) should be required to register with the TRS.
+In April 2019 HM Treasury published a consultation document on the implementation of the Fifth Anti-Money Laundering Directive (5AMLD) which proposed that all express trusts (which includes all charitable trusts set up by will or by trust deed) should be required to register with the TRS.

-HMT now proposes to exempt from registration all non-taxpaying trusts that are set up for charitable purposes and that are either:
+The current regulations exclude from the definition of a registrable express trust all trusts that are set up for charitable purposes and that are either: